Can you spare a few minutes?

 We would be grateful if you could tell us what you think of this information by completing our survey .
 We will use your feedback to improve our guides and make sure they are as helpful as possible.

 In the end, I took him to court.
-The court said I did have a contract - even though I hadn’t signed anything.
+The court said I did have a contract - even though I had not signed anything.
 They said that Mike had broken the contract by doing poor quality work and damaging my boiler.
 I got compensation to cover the cost of a new boiler, the money I had to pay the emergency plumber".

-1. Making an Offer
+1. Making an offer

 The first step towards creating a contract is for someone to make an offer - to mend a boiler, buy a car, give you a job, and so on.
 The offer needs to be clear, firm and final.
-It won't be a proper offer if it is too vague or if important information, like the price, is missing.
+It will not be a proper offer if it is too vague or if important information, like the price, is missing.

-2. Accepting an Offer
+2. Accepting an offer